Contrasting J M Smucker (SJM) and Seneca Foods Corp Class A (SENEA)

 J M Smucker beats Seneca Foods Corp Class A on 11 of the 15 factors compared between the two stocks.

 The J. M. Smucker Company manufactures and markets branded food and beverage products worldwide.
-It operates through U.S. Retail Coffee, U.S. Retail Consumer Foods, U.S. Retail Pet Foods, and International and Foodservice segments.
-The company primarily offers coffee, pet food products, pet snacks, peanut butter, fruit spreads, shortening and oils, baking mixes and ready-to-spread frostings, frozen sandwiches, flour and baking ingredients, juices and beverages, and portion control products.
-It also provides pet premium products, dog snacks, ice cream toppings, pickles, and canned milk.
-The company offers its products primarily under the Folgers, Dunkin' Donuts, Café Bustelo, Folgers Gourmet Selections, Jif, Smucker's, Crisco, Pillsbury, Meow Mix, Milk-Bone, Natural Balance, Kibbles ?n Bits, 9Lives, Pup-Peroni, Nature's Recipe, Robin Hood, Five Roses, and Douwe Egberts brands.
-It sells its products through direct sales and brokers to food retailers, food wholesalers, drug stores, club stores, mass merchandisers, discount and dollar stores, military commissaries, natural foods stores and distributors, pet specialty stores, and online retailers; and through retail channels, and foodservice distributors and operators.
+It operates in four segments: U.S. Retail Coffee, U.S. Retail Consumer Foods, U.S. Retail Pet Foods, and International and Away From Home.
+The company primarily offers coffee, pet food and pet snacks, peanut butter, fruit spreads, shortening and oils, baking mixes and ready-to-spread frostings, frozen sandwiches, flour and baking ingredients, juices and beverages, and portion control products.
+It also provides dog snacks, natural shelf stable juices, ice cream toppings, flours, pickles, canned milk, premium pet food products, and foodservice hot beverages.
+The company offers its products under the Folgers, Dunkin' Donuts, Café Bustelo, Jif, Smucker's, Crisco, Pillsbury, Uncrustables, Meow Mix, Milk-Bone, Natural Balance, Kibbles ?n Bits, 9Lives, Pup-Peroni, Nature's Recipe, Folgers and Smucker's, 1850, Folgers Simply Gourmet, Robin Hood, Five Roses, R.W.
+Knudsen Family, Sahale Snacks, Bick's, Rachael Ray, and Nutrish brands.
+It sells its products through direct sales and brokers to food retailers and wholesalers, club stores, pet specialty stores, discount and dollar stores, drug stores, military commissaries, mass merchandisers, natural foods stores and distributors, and online retailers; and through retail channels, and foodservice distributors and operators.
 The company was founded in 1897 and is headquartered in Orrville, Ohio.

 Seneca Foods Corporation provides packaged fruits and vegetables in the United States and internationally.
 It offers canned and frozen produce, bottled produce, snack chips, and other food products under the private label, as well as under various national and regional brands that the company owns or licenses, including Seneca, Libby's, Aunt Nellie's, READ, Green Valley, Cherryman, and Seneca Farms.
 The company also packs Green Giant, Le Sueur, and other brands of canned vegetables, as well as selected Green Giant frozen vegetables for B&G Foods North America under a contract packing agreement.
 In addition, it is involved in the sale of cans and ends, as well as trucking and aircraft operations.
 The company offers its products to grocery outlets, including supermarkets, mass merchandisers, limited assortment stores, club stores, and dollar stores; and food service distributors, industrial markets, other food packagers, and export customers in 90 countries, as well as to federal, state, and local governments for school and other feeding programs.
 Seneca Foods Corporation was founded in 1949 and is headquartered in Marion, New York.